lugu/toner_chip_reset/README.md

 * the number of 'dot' per page

 The number of 'dot' per page can be sent to zero.
 On my computer i updated the driver to send the proper value.
-This is probably why my tonner run out ink so quickly: during my experiments i probably sent the wrong values.
+This is probably why my toner run out ink so quickly: during my experiments i probably sent the wrong values.

 The eeprom is a simple data storage.
 The printer might wants to: